openjs-foundation/cross-project-council/INFRASTRUCTURE_MENU.md

 ## Zoom
 Projects may request that standing meetings be added to the OpenJS Foundation calendar.
 The OpenJS Foundation currently has two Zoom Pro meeting accounts, and one Zoom Webinar account which is capable of livestreaming.
 Please be mindful of conflicts with other projects by requesting your meeting be scheduled on the shared calendar via email to operations@openjsf.org.

-All OpenJS Foundation Zoom accounts have can host up to 300 participants, and meetings can be recorded as an .mp4 for posting to a project’s YouTube channel.
+All OpenJS Foundation Zoom accounts can host up to 300 participants, and meetings can be recorded as an .mp4 for posting to a project’s YouTube channel.

 Impact and Growth projects with extensive meeting requests can request a dedicated Zoom Pro account.
 Projects may also request a Webinar license for livestreaming, but please be aware it is a significant expense and is subject to budget approval.